1414C/jiffy/README.md

 - [ ] consider creating an interface for the cache access which would allow the use of redis / memcached / etcd for cache management.  use of etcd would allow multiple processes to run in kubernetes without worrying about group-leader stuff.
 Would it be fast enough, as the cached entries would be read by the middleware on each route access?

 ## Overview and Features

+This is an old set of docs.
+See https://1414c.github.io/jiffy for a current description of the project.

 Jiffy is a model-based RESTful application services generator written in go.
 It was developed as an experiment to offer an alternative avenue when developing native applications for SAP Hana.
 The jiffy application allows a developer to treat the data persistence layer as an abstraction, thereby removing the need to make use of CDS and the SAP XS libraries.